How to Use Therapeutic-Grade Essential Oils Safely and Effectively

 Guidelines for safe use

-If you have a concern about skin sensitivity, apply one oil or blend at a time when using them for the first time.
+If you have a concern about skin sensitivity, apply one oil or blend at a time, when using them for the first time.
 When layering oils that are new to you, allow enough time (from 15-30 minutes) for the body to respond before applying a second oil.

 Always keep a bottle of fractionated coconut oil, or any other pure vegetable oil (e.g.: olive oil), handy when using essential oils.
 If an essential oil causes discomfort or skin irritation, it can be used to dilute it, cooling and relieving the area of application.
+It would also be good to have some cotton balls on hand, just in case you inadvertently get some oil in your eyes.
+If you do, soak a cotton ball with the base oil and dab your eye; don't rub.
+It should cool down any irritation almost immediately.

 → Allergies: People with allergies should test a small amount of oil on a small area of sensitive skin (such as the inside of the arm) before applying the oil to other parts of the body.
 The bottom of the feet is one of the safest, most effective places to use essential oils.
-Even people who are otherwise sensitive to the oils will often get by with using them on the feet.
+Even people who are otherwise sensitive to the oils will most often get by with using them on the feet.

 → Storage of oils: Keep bottles of essential oils closed tightly, and store in a cool location away from light.
 If stored properly, essential oils maintain their potency and therapeutic properties almost indefinitely.
 (When Carter opened King Tut's tomb, he found essential oils that were still good.)